Leverege/amplify-docs/docs/architecture/core/index.md

 ## Device

 A Device represents a thing, either an IoT device or an organizational construct.
 Each Device has a Blueprint that defines what kind of thing it is.
-Internally, a Device has an platform generated id.
-The Device can have multiple source specific ids as well.
-It is captured through the concept of a network alias.
-The network alias consists of a Network Id, a alias key, and a value.
-An example of this triplet might be ('boat-network', 'esn', '5551212' ).
-This triplet allows the platform to map the external id to the internal id.
+Every Device has a Leverege generated UUID.
+The Device can have multiple source-specific IDs as well.
+These source-specific IDs are captured through the concept of a network alias.

-!!!
-Tip "Project Users can also be assigned permissions on a Device."

 ## System